This post was updated on July 16th, 2022

-As the creator and host of the free 30-Day PCOS Diet Challenge, I’ve been asked many times about spearmint tea.
+As the creator and host of the free 30-Day PCOS Diet Challenge, I get asked a lot about spearmint tea.

 If you’re curious about spearmint tea and polycystic ovarian syndrome, this short article tells you everything you need to know.

-While statistically significant, the strength of the effect appears to be small.
-In the study by Grant, there was a clear change in hormone levels among tea-drinkers.
+These results were statistically significant.
+But the strength of the effect was small.
+There was a clear change in hormone levels among tea drinkers.
 There was also a reduction in the self-reported degree of hirsutism.
 But there was no significant improvement when using an objective clinical rating system.
-Grant explains that this is likely due to the trial not being long enough for hirsutism to resolve.
+This is likely due to the trial not being long enough for hirsutism to resolve.
 But we can’t know for sure either way without a longer-duration trial.

-The take-home here is to keep your expectations realistic.
-Drinking spearmint tea may help on the margins, but it’s unlikely to make a meaningful difference on its own.
+Don’t expect spearmint tea to work wonders.
+If you drink spearmint tea regularly, it may help on the margins.
+But it’s unlikely to make a meaningful difference on its own.

 If you’re drinking spearmint tea to lower testosterone, then it’s worth keeping this intervention in perspective.
 In isolation, drinking tea is a tiny part of your total diet.
 The impact of everything else you consume is much more significant.